 Associate Producer, Talent Acquisition & Employment

-Tom Frost, Joyce Frost, Tim and Lynn Chow, Jennifer Ankner-Edelstein, Eric Edelstein, Connie Lightner, Access Fund, Supertopo, Patagonia, American Alpine Club, Ann Krcik, Greg Thomsen, Chimera, Oakdale Climbers Festival, NACHA, Bob Klein, Chris McNamara, Mike Gauthier, Jim Zellers, Billy McCullough, Aurora Photos, Dogpatch Boulders, Mike Dunn, Chris Mathias, Corey Rich, Jim Aikman, Kristi Denton-Cohen, Randy Bloomfield, Douglas Allenstine, Deborah DeVries, Bill Holshevnikoff, Ron Hyatt, Matt Fitzsimons, Mark Lyon, Melissa Chow, Rebecca Hinden, Josh LaCunha, Jason Shepherd, Tracey Larvenz, Brad Rassler, Pam Maynard, Eileen Healy, Dick Duane, Kelly Duane, Ranger Blake Towarnicki, Jeff Deikis (AAC), Anneliese Thies, Amy & Martin Fierro, Kimberly Wong, Diane Micheletos & Gregory Markoulis, our families, friends & loyal clients.
+Tom Frost, Joyce Frost, Tim and Lynn Chow, Jennifer Ankner-Edelstein, Eric Edelstein, Connie Lightner, Access Fund, Supertopo, Patagonia, American Alpine Club, Ann Krcik, Greg Thomsen, Chimera, Oakdale Climbers Festival, NACHA, Bob Klein, Ken Yager, Chris McNamara, Mike Gauthier, Jim Zellers, Billy McCullough, Aurora Photos, Dogpatch Boulders, Mike Dunn, Chris Mathias, Corey Rich, Jim Aikman, Kristi Denton-Cohen, Randy Bloomfield, Douglas Allenstein, Deborah DeVries, Bill Holshevnikoff, Ron Hyatt, Matt Fitzsimons, Mark Lyon, Melissa Chow, Rebecca Hinden, Josh LaCunha, Jason Shepherd, Tracey Larvenz, Brad Rassler, Pam Maynard, Eileen Healy, Dick Duane, Kelly Duane, Ranger Blake Towarnicki, Jeff Deikis (AAC), Anneliese Thies, Amy & Martin Fierro, Kimberly Wong, Diane Micheletos & Gregory Markoulis, our families, friends & loyal clients.